tamimuiuc/DL4H_Team_2_Project/data/README.md

 4. **Download the Data**: Once your request is approved, you can download the data directly from the PhysioNet website.

 ## Using the Data in This Project
 The data used in this project includes various processed subsets and derived data frames necessary for the analysis presented.
-Due to the terms of use of the MIMIC-III dataset, these files cannot be shared publicly but can be reproduced using the scripts provided in the `notebook/` directory of this repository.
+Due to the terms of use of the MIMIC-III dataset, these files cannot be shared publicly.